 There are many positive factors that should be considered when choosing a characters gender.
 Sometimes a character ‘should be’ male or female for a particular reason, and in other cases the player can be given the choice because it doesn’t affect the game in any way.

 What is clear is that History does not provide the definitive defence for why a historic (or historically influenced) game should have a male protagonists.
 Female fighters are in short supply throughout History, but they do exist.
 They are also quite awesome.
-I plan to find out more about them in the next few months.

 Thank You For Reading